AlexPap1/Portfolio/README.md

-# portfolio-ver2
+## Alex Pappagallo Portfolio
-This is my newest portfolio for showcasing my work!
+This is my newest WIP portfolio for showcasing my work!

+This portfolio uses HTML, CSS, and JavaScript to present my work and a little bit about me.